Last Updated on March 9, 2023

-You can see the remains of this impressive fortress without paying a ‘kings ransom’.
+You can see the remains of this impressive fortress without paying a ‘king’s ransom’.
 Owned by the castle trust, admission to Bungay castle is free, although donations are very welcome.
-There is also a cafe and a gift shop on site to help you make the most of your day out.
+There is also a cafe and a gift shop on-site to help you make the most of your day out.

-If you’re paying a visit to the beautiful town of Clare then why not pop by Clare Castle Country Park, just two minutes walk from town centre.
+If you’re paying a visit to the beautiful town of Clare then why not pop by Clare Castle Country Park, just two minutes walk from the town centre.

-The park, which is free to visit, contains what remains of the 13th Century stone castle keep which was build shortly after the Norman conquest of England.
+The park, which is free to visit, contains what remains of the 13th Century stone castle keep which was built shortly after the Norman conquest of England.
 The keep itself, which was once home to Elizabeth de Clare, one of the richest women in England, is set upon its 70ft high motte overlooking the town.
 There are also inner and outer baileys, which are ideal areas for recreation and picnics.
 The inner bailey also contains the former Clare railway station and the goods yard, which operated for over 100 years, with the goods shed now housing displays and a railway goods van on a stretch of track.

 A ‘history trail’ reveals the park’s secrets to visitors.

-Built around the same time as Clare castle, Eye castle is a Motte & Bailey medieval castle with a prominent Victorian addition.
+Built around the same time as Clare Castle, Eye Castle is a Motte & Bailey medieval castle with a prominent Victorian addition.

 The castle was sacked and largely destroyed in 1265, and now peace and tranquility reign where there was once war.
-Today the remains of the castle offer a relaxing place to visit and it has recently be restored and revamped.
+Today the remains of the castle offer a relaxing place to visit and it has recently been restored and revamped.
 The restoration has opened up new areas to explore including a viewing platform offering wonderful views of the church, Eye and surrounding countryside for miles around.